DataDog/system-tests/onboarding/README.md

 - We want to check the releases and the snapshot/beta of Datadog software:
     - Datadog Agent product
     - Library injection software
-- We want to check Datadog software installed in different machines types or distint SO distributions (Ubuntu, Centos...)
+- We want to check Datadog software installed in different machine types or distint SO distributions (Ubuntu, Centos...)
 - We want to check Datadog library injection software for different languages (Currently  supports for Java, Nodejs and dotNet)
     - We want to test the different versions of the supported languages (Java 8, Java 11).